wmfs/tymly-cli-rest-client/README.md

 $ npm rul cli --command=search --query=kebabs --limit=10 --offset=0
 ```

 When a value to any of the inputs contains multiple words then separate them with underscores.
+See query:

 ```bash
 $ npm rul cli --command=search --query=99_vauxhall_road --limit=10 --offset=0
 ```

 When a value to any of the inputs is an array then separate them with commas.
+See categoryRestriction:

 ```bash
 $ npm rul cli --command=search --query=kebabs --limit=10 --offset=0 --categoryRestriction=gazetteer,fireSafety
 ```

-#### refreshRanking
+### <a name="refreshRanking"></a>Refresh Ranking

-##### inputs
+#### Inputs:
 * schema (required)
 * category (required)